Brazil | Mexico | Venezuela | Vegetables | Beans

 (Mexican beans in broth)

-Dried beans, any variety rinsed, soaked overnight 2 cups
+• Dried beans, any variety, rinsed and soaked overnight -- 2 cups

-1. Heat the lard, salt pork or oil over medium flame in a saucepan (the salt pork until it renders its fat).
-Add the onions and sauté until just translucent.
+1. Heat the lard, salt pork or oil in a large saucepan over medium flame (the salt pork until it renders its fat).
+Add the onions and saute until just translucent.

-2. Add the beans and enough water to cover beans by about 1".
-Simmer 1-2 hours until the beans are cooked through and tender, adding water as needed to keep the beans covered.
+2. Stir in the soaked beans and enough water to cover beans by about 1 inch.
+Bring to a boil, reduce heat to low and simmer, covered, for 1 to 2 hours, or until the beans are cooked through and tender.
+Add water as needed to keep the beans covered.

 3. Near the end of the cooking time, stir in salt to taste.